Martin Brundle: Personal life

 The son of a motor car dealer, he and his brother Robin took over the family car dealership from their father.
 The business closed in 2003 after losing the local Toyota and Peugeot franchises.
 Robin is also a racing driver, who competes in historic racing events, and was managing director of Lola Cars.

-Brundle is married to Liz and they have a daughter, Charlie, and a son, Alex.
+Brundle is married to Liz and they have a daughter, Charlotte, and a son, Alex.
 Alex has followed his father in pursuing a career in driving; he competed in the 2012 GP3 Series and the FIA World Endurance Championship.
-Brundle has always lived within a 10-mile radius of King's Lynn, and currently lives in Gayton, Norfolk.
+Brundle has always lived within a 10-mile radius of King's Lynn, and as of 2025, he lives in the village of Gayton, west of King’s Lynn.

 In 2017, Brundle disclosed that while covering the 2016 Monaco Grand Prix for Sky Sports, he suffered a heart attack whilst running to do the podium interviews.

 Legacy

-In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Brundle was ranked the 30th best Formula One driver of all time.
+In 2016, in an academic paper that reported a mathematical modelling study that assessed the relative influence of driver and machine, Brundle was ranked the 30th best Formula One driver of all time.

-Motion picture writer/director David Cronenberg, a motor racing enthusiast, named the protagonist of his 1986 film The Fly "Seth Brundle" after Martin Brundle.
+Canadian film director and screenwriter David Cronenberg, a motor racing enthusiast, named the protagonist of his 1986 film The Fly "Seth Brundle" after Martin Brundle.
 The protagonist of the film's sequel, The Fly II (1989) is Seth Brundle's son "Martin Brundle."
+Charlie Hamblett portrayed Brundle in the Netflix miniseries Senna (2024).
+Brundle also provides commentary, appearing as himself, for races depicted in the 2025 film F1.

+Brundle was appointed an Officer of the Order of the British Empire in the 2025 New Year Honours for services to motor racing and sports broadcasting.